canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 .. image:: images/os_lhs_grid.png
     :align: center

-Next, we place each sample such that each bin is occupied only ones in each direction.
+Next, we place each sample such that each bin is occupied only ones in each dimension.
 This is quite easy to implement, but since we are show casing the capabilities of :code:`experiment-design`, let's use it here.

 .. code:: python